-The Diversity Advancement Program (DAP) is a selective program that provides students with the opportunity to hone their leadership and interpersonal skills while expanding their personal network and advancing diversity initiatives in the Haslam College of Business.
+The Diversity Advancement Program (DAP) is a selective program that provides students with the opportunity to hone their leadership and interpersonal skills while expanding their personal network and advancing diversity initiatives in HCB.
 DAP Advocates are responsible for representing the College at college fairs, school and corporate visits, and community events.
-Advocates have the opportunity to interact with diverse professionals from business and government and act as liaisons to various communities the Haslam College of Business serves.
+Advocates have the opportunity to interact with diverse professionals from business and government and act as liaisons to various communities HCB serves.